Energy-consistent Petrov-Galerkin time discretization of port-Hamiltonian systems: Problem setting

 Since the purpose of this section is to showcase the strength of the framework we usually refrain from presenting optimal estimates.
 In particular, the estimates on $r,j,b$ as in Assumption~\ref{as:problem-general}~\ref{itm:forms} can be sharpened in several places.
 Some pointers of generalizations are given in Remark~\ref{rmk:power-extensions}.

 First, we consider a finite-dimensional system for which $\tilde J$ and $\tilde R$ are independent of $z$, but the Hamiltonian is non-quadratic.

-\begin{example}[Toda lattice] The Toda lattice describes the motion of a chain of particles in 1D, where each particle is connected to its nearest neighbors with exponential springs, cf.~\cite[Sec.~3.4.2]{chaturantabut16-structure}.
+\begin{example}[Toda lattice] The Toda lattice describes the motion of a chain of particles in 1D, where each particle is connected to its nearest neighbors with an exponential spring, cf.~\cite[Sec.~3.4.2]{chaturantabut16-structure}.
 For $N \in \mathbb{N}$ the number of particles, $q\in \setR^N$ the displacement vector of the particles and $p \in \setR^N$ the momentum vector of the particles we set

 The following system of ordinary differential equations describes the motion

 for given $u \in \setR$, and for matrices $\tilde J$, $\tilde R$ and $\tilde B$ given by